PubInv/ferrofluidcheckvalve/README.md

 This project is now considered a failure; I've attempted to write up what was learned, which is [published](https://medium.com/@RobertLeeRead/failed-experiments-with-ferrofluid-742fa13b0ae1) at Medium

 # References

+Note: The academic paper herein contains a better list of references!

 [Micromachines | Free Full-Text | Magnetically Induced Flow Focusing of Non-Magnetic Microparticles in Ferrofluids under Inclined Magnetic Fields | HTML (mdpi.com)](https://www.mdpi.com/2072-666X/10/1/56/htm)